Masterluke87/psixas/docs/install.rst

     conda create -n p4env psi4 psi4-dev -c psi4
     conda activate p4env

-which will install the most recent stable PSI4.
+this will install the most recent stable version of Psi4.

-Then you can checkout the PSIXAS repository into the directory where all your PSI4 plugins are located:
+Then, you can checkout the PSIXAS repository into the directory where all your Psi4 plugins are located:

 .. code-block:: bash

+    cd /path/to/psi4Plugins
     git clone https://github.com/Masterluke87/psixas
     cd psixas
     $(psi4 --plugin-compile)